Horizon High School (Texas)

 Horizon High School is a public school in Horizon City, Texas (United States).
 It is part of the Clint Independent School District.

 History

 Horizon High School is Located in Horizon City, Texas.
 The school first opened its doors as Horizon Middle School, In its first year 2002-2003.
 The campus served as a middle school with grades 7, 8, and 9.
 In the years 2003-2004, grade 10 was added to the school, becoming Horizon Middle/High School.
 Horizon gradually started becoming a high school by the year 2005-2006, when Horizon Middle School moved to its own location and now is serving students in grades 9-12 having the Class of 2006 as its first senior graduating class.
 On June 1, 2007, Horizon High School had its second senior graduating class, the class of 2007.
 Horizon High School offers instructional strands in Telecommunications, Global Marketing, Banking, and Investments.
-The school has an El Paso Area Teachers Federal Credit Union housed inside the school and the plan is to offer internships and mentorships to the students.
 It has an estimated student enrollment of 1,274.
-Horizon High School's mascot is the scorpion.
+Horizon High School's mascot is the Mighty/Lady Scorpions.